os-climate/os_c_data_commons/docs/setup-initial-environment.md

 ## 1. Create new GitHub repository for pipeline development

-In order to have a standardized structure that can be easily understood by data scientists, devops engineers and developers, repositories should be created by the on the project template [here][1].
+In order to have a standardized structure that can be easily understood by data scientists, devops engineers and developers, repositories should be created by using one of the project templates:

+- [Template for Data Science projects][1]
+- [Template for Data Pipeline projects][4]

 You can click the `Use the template` button provided in the repository and create the structure for your repo this way.   *Take care to select **OS-Climate** as the owner; the default is to create under your own GitHub ID, which may not be your intention if you are contributing to OS-Climate.*

 ![Repository Template](../images/developer_guide/aicoe-project-template.png)